MichalMoscicki/ArtAgencyApp/README.md

     - `page` (integer): Specify the page number to retrieve a specific page of contacts.
 Defaults to page 1 if omitted.
     - `sortDir` (String): Specify the sorting direction.
 Can be "asc" or "desc".
 Defaults is descending if omitted.
     - `sortBy` (String): Specify the field used to sort contacts.
 Type in field name.
 Defaults is updated.
+    GET api/v1/contacts/export-json EXports all contacts as an JSON file.
+(Admin only).
     GET api/v1/contacts/{id}
     POST api/v1/contacts
     PUT api/v1/contacts/{id}